-In this reality, Ultron decided against giving the Vision the mind patterns of someone else and instead transferred his own programming into the Vision's body and laid waste to the Avengers Mansion, fatally wounding Wonder Man in the process.
+In this reality, Ultron decided against giving the Vision the brain patterns of someone else and instead transferred his own programming into the Vision's body.
+He then laid waste to Avengers Mansion, fatally wounding Wonder Man in the process.
 Ultron's programming was later purged from the Vision's body after Ant-Man deactivated him.

 Earth-10071: Ultron War

 In this reality, Ultron seized control of weapon created by Tony Stark and used it to wipe out all life on Earth save for the Maestro, Spider-Girl, Iron Man and the Next Avengers (James Rogers, Torrun, Francis Barton, Henry Pym Jr. and Azari).

 Ultron was eventually confronted by two versions of Kang the Conqueror and an army of heroes and villains (including Ms. Marvel, Silver Surfer, Quasar, Juggernaut, two different versions of Captain Mar-Vell, Phyla-Vell, C.A.P., Moondragon, Cyclops, Hercules, Magneto, Volstagg, Doctor Doom, Giant Man, Terrax the Tamer, Photon, Crimson Dynamo, Vision and The Thing) from other realities.